-Cracked skin on the bottom of the toes following your swimming routine can vary from mild to severe.
+Cracked skin on the bottom of the toes — sometimes called "pool toe" in common lingo — can vary from mild to severe.
 Besides splitting skin, you can also experience bleeding, skin tightness, redness, extreme itching, peeling skin, fine lines, skin on the feet that looks dehydrated or shrunken, a rash or the formation of a substance that appears "cheesy" and unpleasant smelling between your toes.

 What Causes It?